YunoHost-Apps/adguardhome_ynh/doc/ADMIN.md

 - `fcxx:` (where the `x` can be any hexadecimal character)
 - `fdxx:` (where the `x` can be any hexadecimal character)

-**Warning:** IPv6 starting with `fe80:` (IPv6 LLA) CAN'T be used for DNS purposes, if you try to put one in the AGH config, it won't work and crash.
+**Warning:** IPv6 starting with `fe80:` (IPv6 LLA) CAN'T be used for DNS purposes, if you try to put one in the AGH config, it won't work and crash!

 So, any other IP should be a public one.